Board of Managers

 Chet is a Nashville transplant, originally from Houston, Texas, who has experience in forming, running, and growing nonprofit organizations.
 He received his B.A. in Sports Management from the University of Texas at Austin and his Master’s of Science in Accountancy from Wake Forest University.
 He is a licensed certified public accountant in Tennessee and is a member of the AICPA and TSCPA.
 He is an avid hockey player and enjoys playing golf on the weekend.

-Melissa Wenger, Member
+Melissa Wenger, Secretary

 Melissa Wenger is a digital marketing manager with HCA Healthcare and a founding board member of GiGi’s Playhouse Nashville.
 A native of Wisconsin, Melissa lived in La Crosse, Milwaukee, Madison, Peoria and Chicago before finally making her home in Memphis, Tennessee with her husband Bryan in 2001.